-Understand the Difference and Check Your Needs at Least Annually
+Understand the Difference Between General Liability and Environmental Liability and Check Your Needs at Least Annually

 LSL Partner Ron Stumpf Talks with Sandra Denisac, Vice President, CIC, at McGriff Insurance